mel-hc/TB_saie/README.md

 Shapefiles were acccessed from: Pereira, R.H.M.; Gonçalves, C.N.; et. all (2019) geobr: Loads Shapefiles of Official Spatial Data Sets of Brazil.
 GitHub repository - https://github.com/ipeaGIT/geobr.

 ### The Fine Print
-This repository is meant to reduce friction in sharing information about the models described in the two publications listed here.
+This repository is meant to reduce friction in sharing information about the models described in the two publications listed above.
 This repository assumes a working knowledge of rstan, and the code is not intended to be applied to other datasets 'off the shelf'.
-Please refer to the manuscripts for more information about model assumptions and limitations.
+Please refer to the publications for more information about model assumptions and limitations.